 It does seem to be the way, that it is easier to find a new job when you’re still working.
 There’s some research to support that feeling, with a study showing that job hunters who are employed tend to receive half of the offers on the table, versus those unemployed who get just 16 per cent.

-Still, with 750,000 jobs and counting lost to the COVID-19 pandemic, you are certainly not alone if you find yourself out of work and searching for your next opportunity.
+Still, with 750,000 jobs and counting lost over the past 3 years, you are certainly not alone if you find yourself out of work and searching for your next opportunity.
 So, what is the best way to find a job while unemployed?
+We’ve got you.

 It might be easier said than done, but it’s really important to maintain a positive outlook during your job search.
 Viewing this as an opportunity to not just find a new job, but the right job, can help change your approach.
 You won’t apply for jobs you don’t want or aren’t qualified for, because your focus will be on searching for the best opportunity.
 Remember that you can be selective.

 Another way to show your willingness to keep active and involved is to volunteer your time.
-Again, this will give you something else to focus on, and you’re likely to learn new skills along the way too.
+Again, this will give you something else to focus on while unemployed, and you’re likely to learn new, valuable skills along the way too.

 Volunteering within your field can be a great way to network, particularly for jobseekers with limited experience, or those hoping to change fields.